gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

 # @sap/sbf
-A Node.js framework to create a service broker in SAP Cloud Platform
+A Node.js framework to create a service broker in SAP Business Technology Platform (SAP BTP)

 The Service Broker Framework (SBF) implements the [Open Service Broker API](https://www.openservicebrokerapi.org/).
 It can be used in the Cloud Foundry environment of SAP Cloud Platform or on-premise in SAP HANA XS advanced model.

 **Note**: SBF rejects requests for which the `X-Broker-API-Version` header is not set or its value is outside the supported interval [2.4, 3).

-SBF can generate service credentials for these authentication mechanisms:
+SBF can generate service credentials for the following authentication mechanisms:
 * Basic authentication for technical users (via SBSS)
 * OAuth2 authentication with JSON Web Tokens (JWT) (via XSUAA _broker_ plan)
   * Named user via *user_token* flow